suzanv/termprofiling/README.md

 The script uses an external stopword list.
 The provided stoplist.txt is my own English stoplist.

+If you use this code, please refer to this paper:
+> Suzan Verberne, Maya Sappelli, Djoerd Hiemstra, Wessel Kraaij (2016).
+Evaluation and analysis of term scoring methods for term extraction.
+Information Retrieval, Springer. doi:10.1007/s10791-016-9286-2

 Source of the wordcloud css: http://onwebdev.blogspot.com/2011/05/css-word-cloud.html